aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/add-layer-to-file-gdb-dataset/_index.md

 ---
-title: GIS Mastery - Add Layers to GDB with Aspose.GIS for .NET
+title: "spatial reference wgs84 – Add Layer to GDB using Aspose.GIS"
 linktitle: Add Layer to File GDB Dataset
 second_title: Aspose.GIS .NET API
-description: Unlock the power of GIS with Aspose.GIS for .NET!
-Learn how to add layers to File GDB datasets in this step-by-step tutorial. #geographic data #Aspose #GIS
+description: "Learn how to add a layer to a File GDB dataset using Aspose.GIS, with spatial reference wgs84 support.
+Follow this step‑by‑step guide to add layer to GDB in .NET."
 weight: 16
 url: /net/layer-management/add-layer-to-file-gdb-dataset/
+date: 2026-01-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# GIS Mastery - Add Layers to GDB with Aspose.GIS for .NET
+# spatial reference wgs84 – Add Layer to GDB using Aspose.GIS

 ## Introduction
-Are you ready to enhance your GIS capabilities using Aspose.GIS for .NET?
-In this step-by-step guide, we'll walk you through the process of adding a layer to a File Geodatabase (GDB) dataset.
-Aspose.GIS for .NET provides powerful features to manipulate geographic information, and with this tutorial, you'll be able to seamlessly integrate additional layers into your datasets.
+Ready to boost your GIS workflow with Aspose.GIS for .NET?
+In this tutorial you’ll learn **how to add a layer to a File GDB dataset** while working with the **spatial reference wgs84** coordinate system.
+We’ll walk through each step, from preparing your data folder to validating the newly created layer, so you can start manipulating geographic data confidently.

+## Quick Answers
+- **What is the primary coordinate system used?** spatial reference wgs84 (WGS 84)
+- **Which library provides the API?** Aspose.GIS for .NET
+- **Do I need a license for testing?** Yes – a temporary Aspose license is available.
+- **Can I add attributes to the new layer?** Absolutely, you can define any number of feature attributes.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6.

+## What is spatial reference wgs84?
+The spatial reference wgs84 (World Geodetic System 1984) is the most widely used geographic coordinate system.
+It defines latitude and longitude in degrees and serves as the default CRS for many GIS datasets, including the one we’ll create in this guide.

+## Why use Aspose.GIS to add a layer?
+- **No external dependencies:** Works out‑of‑the‑box with pure .NET code.
+- **Full control over schema:** You can define custom attributes and geometry types.
+- **Cross‑platform:** Compatible with Windows, Linux, and macOS runtimes.
+- **Robust licensing:** Temporary licenses let you evaluate quickly before committing.

 ## Prerequisites
-Before diving into the tutorial, ensure you have the following prerequisites in place:
+Before you start, make sure you have:

 - Aspose.GIS for .NET Library: Download and install the library from the [Aspose.GIS for .NET Documentation](https://reference.aspose.com/gis/net/).
-- Document Directory: Create a dedicated document directory on your machine to store and manage GIS-related files.
+- Document Directory: Create a dedicated folder on your machine to store GIS files.

 ## Import Namespaces
-In your .NET project, make sure to import the necessary namespaces to access Aspose.GIS functionalities.
-Use the following code snippet:
+Add the required `using` statements to your C# project so you can access Aspose.GIS classes:

 ```csharp
 using Aspose.Gis;
 using Aspose.Gis.Geometries;